Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Definition of 2N and 3N SRCs

 \subsection{3N~SRCs}

 For 2N-SRCs we considered the only possible configuration in which two fast nucleons are correlated back-to-back with a small center of mass momentum.
-For 3N-SRCs, however there are several configurations in which three fast nucleons can be correlated with a small center of mass momentum.
+For 3N-SRCs, however there are more configurations in which three fast nucleons have small center of mass momentum.
 Two extreme cases of possible 3N-SRC configurations are presented in Fig.~\ref{3Nsrc_types}.
-The one in Fig.\ref{3Nsrc_types}(a), referred as type 3N-I~SRC, corresponds to the situation in which the probed fast nucleon is balanced by two fast spectator nucleons $p_{r2},p_{r3}\sim p_m/2$ which have small relative angle between them, thus small invariant mass, $m_S \sim 2 m_N$.
+The first, Fig.\ref{3Nsrc_types}(a), referred as type 3N-I~SRC, corresponds to the situation in which the probed fast nucleon is balanced by two fast spectator nucleons $p_{r2},p_{r3}\sim p_m/2$ with a small relative angle between them, thus a small invariant mass, $m_S \sim 2 m_N$.
 The second case, Fig.\ref{3Nsrc_types}(b) corresponds to the symmetric situation in which all three nucleons have comparable momenta with relative angles $\theta_{23} \sim 120^0$.

-To determine which of these 3N~SRC configurations will dominate in inclusive scattering it is instructive to consider the decay function for a three-body nucleus at large values of missing and recoil momenta, noticing that the integrated decay function enters in the cross section for inclusive scattering.
-The decay function has been calculated in Ref.\cite{eheppn2,eheppn1} for $^3$He nucleus using a realistic wave function based on the solution of the Faddeev equations\cite{Nogga} and one of the results relevant for 3N-SRCs is presented in Fig.~\ref{DecayFunction}.
+To determine which of these 3N~SRC configurations will dominate in inclusive $A(e,e^\prime)X$ scattering it is instructive to consider the decay function for a three-body nucleus at large values of missing and recoil momenta, noticing that it is the integrated decay function which enters in the cross section of inclusive scattering.
+The decay function has been calculated in Ref.\cite{eheppn2,eheppn1} for $^3$He using a realistic wave function based on the solution of Faddeev equations\cite{Nogga} and one of the results relevant for 3N-SRCs is presented in Fig.~\ref{DecayFunction}.
 In the figure a correlation between the relative angle of two recoil nucleons, $\theta_{23}$ and missing energy $E_m$ is presented for $p_{m}\ge 700$~MeV/c and $p_{r2},p_{r3}> k_{F}$.
 As the figure shows the type 3N-I SRC provides the dominant contribution to the decay function at small missing energies, $E_{m}\sim {p^2\over 4m_N}$, with the relative angle between spectator nucleons $\theta_{23}\le 50^0$ (see Fig.\ref{DecayFunction}(a)).
 A transition to the type 3N-II SRC is observed with an increase of missing energy $E_{m}\ge 200$~MeV, in which case $\theta_{23}\sim 120^0$.
-The analysis of type 3N-II SRCs demonstrate\cite{eheppn2} that the irreducible three-nucleon forces have substantial contribution in this region due to large missing energies which increase possibility of inelastic $N\rightarrow \Delta$ transition at the NN vertices of correlation.
+The analysis of type 3N-II SRCs\cite{eheppn2} demonstrate that the irreducible three-nucleon forces have substantial contribution in this region due to large missing energies which increases the possibility of an inelastic $N\rightarrow \Delta$ transition at the NN vertices of the correlation.